SublimeText/Origami/README.md

 Origami can also automatically close a pane for you once you've closed the last file in it.
 Just set `auto_close_empty_panes` to true in the Origami preferences.

+if you want to activate a pane when mouse on hover event, set `auto_focus_on_hover` to true in the Origami preferences.

 Installation
 ------------